CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/roadnet.rst

     |approach4_id               |609                    |road segment (edge) ID of southern exiting approach                                                                                                                                                                                        |
     +---------------------------+-----------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-    For a traffic signal, there are at most 9 phases(0 - 8).
-For example,
+    For a traffic signal, there are at most 8 phases(1 - 8).
+Every phase allow 2 traffic movement to pass this intersection.

 Example
 -----------
-Here is an example ``roadnet.txt`` .
+Here is an example 1x1 roadnet ``roadnet.txt`` .

 .. code-block:: c